stat6250-w18/course-questions-wiki/week-06/README.md

 - Question (who7-stat6250): Given using proc sql would use less code to achieve the same result, would proc sql be considered advanced SAS programming?
 - Question (ljiang11−stat6250): When combining columns from two datasets, why do we want to convert the varaibles from text to numeric?
 - *Question* (ldai4-stat6250): In using MERGE statement, how can we create the descending order?

 [adv_recipe_for_combining_data_horizontally Week 6 Recipe]
 - *Question* (aacharya4−stat6250): What are some of the advantages of using PROC SQL for combining data sets?
 - *Answer* (aacharya4−stat6250): Some of the advantages of using PROC SQL is less lines of code is required.
 Also, we do not need to use RENAME data set option to avoid overwriting if there are variables of same names in input data sets.
 - Question (dfei-stat6250): Can I name same names of columns when I want to merge datasets?
 - *Question* (sbagdi-stat6250): What are the three JOIN conditions in PROC SQL?
+- *Answer* (sbagdi-stat6250): The three JOINS are- Full JOIN, Right JOIN, Left jOIN.
 - Question(pcheng14-stat6250):Besides using proc sql with a from clause combining the datasteps with a join operation specifying the condition for matching up rows.
 Is there any other ways can get same result?
 - Question (tbishaw-stat6250): What is the Program Data Vecor (PDV)?
 - Question (nshrivastava2-stat6250): Comparing data step match-merges and proc sql joins, how they are different from each other?